What can we provide?

 Do Morris Minors provide teaching for adults?

-Not normally at this moment, other than inset for teaching staff.
-We have worked with members of a U3A group and are currently booked to work with another U3A group in the spring of 2018.
 The local Morris teams all welcome beginners, including those merely curious about trying it, to their practise sessions.
+There are teams in Hull, Bridlington, Beverley, Hessle, Shiptonthorpe, Wansford, Filey, York, Scunthorpe and Grimsby dancing in various styles.
 Addresses of local groups are included on the “Links” page and the styles can be examined as each has examples on Youtube.
 Teachers and leaders wanting to “dip a toe in the water” may find weekends such as “Freaks in the Peaks” useful.

 Do Morris Minors provide help for schools and youth groups who prefer to keep teaching “in house” using only their own staff members?